monasca/monasca-docker/monasca-agent/README.md

 Note that setting `PROMETHEUS_ENDPOINTS` disables autodetection.

-This plugin is intended to be run from a single host, ideally alongside the Kubernetes API plugin.
+When autodetection is enabled, this plugin will automatically scrape all annotated Prometheus endpoints on the node the agent is running on.
+Ideally, it should be run alongside the Kubernetes plugin as a DaemonSet on each node.

 ### cAdvisor Plugin